 Northeast of downtown, across the Spokane River via Division Street (US-2), the best-known dropout of Gonzaga University, Bing Crosby, is fondly remembered in a museum in the Bing Crosby House (508 E Sharp Ave.).

 There’s no shortage of good places to eat in Spokane, from hearty and homespun to eclectic and expensive.
 Spokane’s best breakfast is served up in a unique setting: the former presidential carriage of the Northern Pacific Railroad is now Frank’s Diner (1516 W. 2nd Ave., 509/747-8798) near downtown.
-Spokane’s youthful, outdoorsy population also supports numerous bistro-style restaurants and brewpubs, like Hills’ Restaurant and Lounge (401 W. Main Ave., 509/747-3946), serving great Reuben sandwiches and a full range of food and beer, across from Auntie’s Bookstore.
-In Browne’s Addition, west of downtown, another good bet is The Elk Public House (1931 W. Pacific Ave., 509/363-1973), with yet more good bistro-style food.
+Spokane’s youthful, outdoorsy population also supports numerous bistro-style restaurants and brewpubs, like the Elk Public House (1931 W. Pacific Ave., 509/363-1973), west of downtown.